 Please be aware that we share the Richmond field with the Model Airplane Club.
 We’re not always using the field at the same time as the airplane folks, but when we overlap it’s imperative that people & dogs attending our race practices walk ONLY on our side of the field (the north side).
 We set up cones to divide the field.
 Note that we use the north side of the field, and the airplane club uses the south side.
 Dogs are not permitted under any circumstances to run off-leash at the field (except when they are racing).

-As the Recording Secretary for the BCWRC, Beth Orson manages an email list for persons interested to attend our practices and race meets.
+We have an email list for persons interested to attend our practices and race meets, as well as a Facebook group.
 Practices are usually held on weekends, most often on Sundays starting in the late morning or early afternoon depending on the time of year.
-To organize our practices Beth sends out an email to people on our practice list with a link to a Doodle poll inviting people to sign up; she also posts an announcement to the club’s FB page.
+To organize our practices an email is sent out to people on our practice list with a link to a Doodle poll inviting people to sign up; she also posts an announcement to the club’s FB page.
 Once we know how many people and dogs would attend the practice, we make a decision about whether or not to go ahead.
 We do not hold practices if it's raining.
 There is a $5 fee per dog per day to attend practices for non-club members.
 The annual fee for an individual club membership is $20; family membership is $25 and practices are free to club members.
 If you think you’ll be coming regularly to practices and would be interested to help out at race meets, please consider joining the club!

 Below are the things we suggest that you bring with you to practice: